-A Connected Multi-Modal City integrates technology with the built environment to provide flexible, affordable and accessible multi-modal transportation options for everyone.
+Denver is integrating technology with the built environment to provide flexible, affordable, and accessible multimodal transportation options for all.

-Intelligent Transportation Systems are applications that provide an innovative approach to how transportation and traffic are handled on a large scale.
+Intelligent transportation systems (ITS) are applications that provide an innovative approach to how transportation and traffic are handled on a large scale.
 These smart technologies include wireless communications, car navigation, traffic signal regulation, and more.
-As Denver grows, keeping on top of Intelligent Transportation systems is an integral part of ensuring a smooth road through the 21st century as new innovations arise.

 Vision Zero is a proven, data-driven approach to reducing transportation-related injuries and saving lives.
-Vision Zero is a goal of working toward the only acceptable number of traffic deaths and serious injuries: zero.
-It originated in Sweden in 1997 and has since been adopted in countries across the globe.
-More recently, cities including New York, Chicago, Boston, San Francisco, Seattle, Portland, and San Diego, have adopted Vision Zero policies.
+Vision Zero is a transportation safety philosophy that was works toward the only acceptable number of traffic deaths and serious injuries: zero.

-Implementing and supporting programs that reduce Vehicle Miles Traveled (VMT) and Single Occupancy Vehicle (SOV) trips made by all residents, employees, and visitors to Denver.
+Implement and support programs that reduce Vehicle Miles Traveled (VMT) and Single Occupancy Vehicle (SOV) trips made by all residents, employees, and visitors to Denver.